 Mr. Malana was the CFO and Corporate Secretary of WPD when the BCSC issued a management cease trade order against WPD (the "2022 MCTO") on May 3, 2022.
 The 2022 MCTO was imposed due to the failure of WPD to file its annual audited financial statements, management's discussion and analysis and officer certifications for the year ended December 31, 2021 (the "WPD 2021 Filings"), within the prescribed time as required by NI 51-102.
 WPD experienced unexpected delays in compiling the information required to prepare the WPD 2021 Filings due to a temporary lack of available resources with WPD's auditors and a significant delay in completing the audit of WPD's Polish wholly-owned subsidiary, WPD Pharmaceuticals sp. z.o.o.
 On July 8, 2022, WPD became subject to a general cease trade order (the "2022 CTO") issued by the BCSC and the Ontario Securities Commission for failure to file its annual audited financial statements for the year ended December 31, 2021 and the management's discussion and analysis and officer certifications for the periods ended December 31, 2021, within the prescribed time period under applicable securities laws.
-As of the date of this Information Circular, the 2022 MCTO and the 2022 CTO have not been revoked.
+WPD subsequently filed the WPD 2021 Filings and the BCSC revoked the 2022 MCTO and 2022 CTO on May 15, 2024.